vijaydixitffis/ffis-assesspro/replit.md

 - ✓ Added interactive topic cards with suitable icons for each database topic
 - ✓ Created enhanced My Assessments page with statistics dashboard
 - ✓ Improved assessment UI with gradient backgrounds and hover effects
+- ✓ Extracted complete database schema DDL with RLS policies, indexes, and constraints
+- ✓ Created final database schema SQL file with all existing data (685+ records)
+- ✓ Implemented dynamic icon management system for topics using Lucide React icons
+- ✓ Added icon column to topics table and updated all 29 existing topics with appropriate icons
+- ✓ Updated schema dump file to include new icon column and data

 ## User Preferences